 While all the technical details we’ve looked at are important, they aren’t the only things to consider when choosing a VPN.

-Let’s look at three more characteristics that could help you choose between these two quality VPNs.
+Let’s look at three more characteristics that could help you choose between ExpressVPN or NordVPN.

 These days, most of us have several devices that we want to protect with a VPN.
 At a minimum, a computer and a smartphone.
 Or maybe two computers.
 And what about the rest of the family?
 It is easy to see how the need for connections can multiply.